adamjorr/somatic-variation/README.md

 ###What it does
 Creates a newick tree from a VCF file.

+###Why do we use it
+To generate a tree with RAxML.

 ###Expected output
 A newick tree specified by -o.
 If -o is not specified, prints the tree to stdout.